V0lk7/42_ft_turing/machine/02n/README.md

 ## Implementation Notes

 - The machine uses the blank symbol (`.`) to mark processed positions
-- Empty string is accepted (0 is an even number)
 - The algorithm effectively performs modulo 2 arithmetic
 - Result ('Y' or 'N') is written at the right of the rightmost character as specified